endoflife-date/endoflife.date/products/gstreamer.md

 -   releaseCycle: "1.4"
     releaseDate: 2014-07-19
     eol: true
+    # no known changelog for this versions
+    link: null
     latest: "1.4.5"
     latestReleaseDate: 2014-12-18

 -   releaseCycle: "1.2"
     releaseDate: 2013-09-24
     eol: true
+    # no known changelog for this versions
+    link: null
     latest: "1.2.4"
     latestReleaseDate: 2014-04-18

 -   releaseCycle: "1.0"
     releaseDate: 2012-09-24
     eol: true
+    # no known changelog for this versions
+    link: null
     latest: "1.0.10"
     latestReleaseDate: 2013-08-28